H89 Emulators

 About

 This site is dedicated to preserving the history of the original Heathkit computers.
-They were initially release in 1977 and included the 8-bit H-8 and 16-bit H-11 systems.
-The H89 was released in 1979.
+This includes the 8-bit H-8 and 16-bit H-11 systems, released in 1977, and the 8-bit H89 which was released in 1979.